chizzletaz/MSP2-TriviaQuiz/Test.md

 ![button responsive wrong](assets/img/examples/responsive-button-wrong.png)
 - Fix: reduce the width of the button to 260px.
 ![button responsive fix](assets/img/examples/responsive-button-fix.png)
-- Issue: At a width of 280px, the text of the 'Next Question' button doesn't wrap nicely and goes outside the button.
+- Issue: At a width of 280px, the text of the 'Next Question' button doesn't wrap nicely and almost goes outside the button.
 ![next question button responsive wrong](assets/img/examples/responsive-next-question-button-wrong.png)
 - Fix: reduce the font-size of the text to 18px.
 ![next question button responsive fix](assets/img/examples/responsive-next-question-fix.png)